cherniaky/synapse.h/README.md

 ```
 It requires arch file and file with training data.
 </br>
+As a result you will see graphical window with:
+1. Cost function plot
-As a result you will see graphical window with cost function plot and representation of neural network that updates its weights and biases on each frame.
+2. Representation of neural network that updates its weights and biases on each frame
 </br>
 ![gym example](gym.jpg)
 ## img2mat.c